programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ### Line 2: PAGE

-The PAGE directive sets the paper’s size and orientation for printing and PDF creation.
+The `PAGE` directive sets the paper’s size and orientation, which will come in useful when creating and printing the PDF .

 > Parameters:
 >   **width**: page width (in cm)
 >   **height**: page height (in cm)
 >   **orientation**: the orientation can be chosen between:
->   LANDSCAPE horizontal
+>     LANDSCAPE: horizontal
->   PORTRAIT vertical
+>     PORTRAIT: vertical
 >   **flags**: to specify a special behavior for pages, with possible values including:
->   H the cards are horizontally centered
+>     H: the cards are horizontally centered
->   V the cards are vertically centered
+>     V: the cards are vertically centered

 ```
 2. PAGE=21,29.7,portrait,HV ;; this sets the page dimensions in CM
 ```

-We can read the above line as a directive to set the PAGE size to the metric equivalent of a US standard 8.5” x 11” sheet of paper (21, 29.7) and oriented as portrait. _nanDECK_ will understand 'HV' as instructions to make the necessary calculations to generate the cards on the paper as horizontally and vertically centered.
+We can read the above line as a directive setting the page size to the metric equivalent of a US standard 8.5” x 11” sheet of paper (21, 29.7), in portrait orientation. _nanDECK_ will understand `HV` as an instruction to make the necessary calculations for cards to be centred both horizontally and vertically.

 ### Line 3: CARDSIZE

-The CARDSIZE directive sets the size of each card in cm in terms of width and height.
+The `CARDSIZE` directive sets the width and height of each card (in cm).

 ```
 3. CARDSIZE=4,6.5
 ```

-If this line is omitted, the default of 6 cm x 9 cm is used instead.
-This default generates cards that are oversized compared to the standard deck of playing cards which are 2.5" x 3.5" or 5.71 cm x 8.89 cm.
+If this line is omitted, the _nanDECK_ applies a default of 6 cm x 9 cm instead.
+However, cards generated with this default size are oversized compared to standard playing cards, which are 2.5" x 3.5", or 5.71 cm x 8.89 cm.

-For the purposes of this deck, I have opted to create smaller cards that are similar to the dimensions of the _Timeline_ cards published by Asomdee.
+For the purposes of this deck, I have opted to create smaller cards, similar to the dimensions of the _Timeline_ cards published by Asomdee.

 ### Line 4: LINK

-LINK is used to connect _nanDECK_ to external data that has been formatted either as a text file with comma-separated values (CSV format) or in the form of an Excel spreadsheet (with xls, xlsx, or extensions).
+`LINK` is used to connect _nanDECK_ to external data that has been formatted either as a text file with comma-separated values (CSV format), or in the form of an Excel spreadsheet (with `.xls` or `.xlsx` extensions).

-It is also possible to LINK to a Google Sheets spreadsheet.
-The additional steps necessary are outlined within the _nanDECK_ Manual under the section for LINK and are reproduced here (Nini):
+You can also `LINK` _nanDECK_ to a Google Sheets spreadsheet by following the additional steps outlined in the _nanDECK_ Manual, under the section for `LINK` (Nini).
+They are reproduced here:

 > You can also link a Google Sheet document, using the ID of the file instead of “filename” parameter, but you must share it first, following these steps:
 >